-4.5 Subcontracting of Examinations
+4.5 SUBCONTRACTING OF EXAMINATIONS

-- 4.5.1 If a Forensic Services laboratory subcontracts the analysis of evidence; the work is placed with a competent subcontractor.
-Competent subcontracting forensic laboratories include laboratories that are accredited to ISO/IEC 17025 or other laboratories that have been assessed for competency and have been approved for use by the discipline lead and Quality Manager. - Since the three laboratories of Forensic Services operate under the same management system and overall administration, evidence transfers between these three laboratories for purposes of analysis is not subcontracting. - 14.5.1) Each subcontractor laboratory employed by Forensic Services to provide the analysis of evidence must establish competency to perform such subcontracted work.
-The discipline lead is responsible for insuring that a subcontractor laboratory has met requirements for evidence analysis within a given forensic discipline.
-All documentation of analytical competency must be obtained prior to Forensic Services submitting samples for analysis and a subcontractor's documentation of competency will reside with the Forensic Services Quality Manager. - 4.5.2 Customers are advised of work (or any portion thereof) that is being subcontracted in writing, when appropriate, and their approval is obtained (preferably in writing). - 4.5.3 Forensic Services is responsible to the customer for the work performed by a subcontractor. - In circumstances where the customer or a regulatory authority specifies the laboratory to be used, Forensic Services is not responsible for the results and no contractual relationship exists between Forensic Services and any such laboratory. - 14.5.3) If the customer chooses to submit evidence items to a contract laboratory for DNA analysis, any additional/subsequent items for the same case should also be submitted to the contracting laboratory for testing.
-ISP is under no obligation to accept items of evidence for DNA testing, once the customer has outsourced a portion of the case, due to national standards regarding data acceptance and sample consumption issues. - 4.5.4 Forensic Services maintains a registry of all subcontractors to whom evidence may be submitted for analysis and the evidence of compliance with ISO/IEC 17025, or an assessment by Forensic Services for the work in question.
+4.5.1 When a Forensic Services laboratory subcontracts the analysis of evidence; the work is placed with a competent subcontractor.
+Competent subcontracting forensic laboratories include laboratories that are accredited either to ISO/IEC 17025 or ASCLD/LAB - Legacy or other laboratories that have been assessed for competency and have been approved for use by the discipline leader and Quality Manager.

+Since the three laboratories of Forensic Services operate under the same management system and overall administration, evidence transfers between these three laboratories for purposes of analysis is not subcontracting.

+- 14.5.1) Each contract laboratory employed by Forensic Services to provide the analysis of evidence must establish competency to perform such contracted work.
+The discipline leader is responsible for insuring that a subcontractor laboratory has met requirements for evidence analysis within a given forensic discipline.
+All documentation of analytical competency must be obtained prior to Forensic Services submitting samples for analysis and a subcontractor's documentation of competency will reside with the Forensic Services Quality Manager. - 4.5.2 Customers are advised of work (or any portion thereof) that is being subcontracted in writing, when appropriate, and their approval is obtained (preferably in writing). - 4.5.3 Forensic Services is responsible to the customer for the work performed by a subcontractor.
+In circumstances where the customer or a regulatory authority specifies the laboratory to

+In circumstances where the customer or a regulatory authority specifies the laboratory to be used, Forensic Services is not responsible for the results and no contractual relationship exists between Forensic Services and any such laboratory.

+If the customer chooses to submit evidence items to a contract laboratory for DNA analysis, any additional/subsequent items for the same case should also be submitted to the contracting laboratory for testing.
+ISP is under no obligation to accept items of evidence for DNA testing, once the customer has outsourced a portion of the case, due to national standards regarding data acceptance and sample consumption issues.

+4.5.4 Forensic Services maintains a registry of all subcontractors to whom evidence may be submitted for analysis and the evidence of compliance with ISO/IEC 17025, compliance with ASCLD/LAB - Legacy, or an assessment by Forensic Services for the work in question.